|College sports try to fend off blitz from economy|

 ``I'm contracted to Chrysler, so I'm reconsidering everything,'' said Tracie Liszewski, a Michigan State graduate and donor to both the athletic program and the business school. ``I'm glad I'm able to give what I can give and I've been doing it since I've graduated, but we've never had an economy like this.''

-ith his program, Michigan fan Larry Adkins pondered the options while tailgating recently at a motor home painted in the school colors - right down to the large winged helmet on each quarter-panel.
+With the economy tanking along with his program, Michigan fan Larry Adkins pondered the options while tailgating recently at a motor home painted in the school colors - right down to the large winged helmet on each quarter-panel.
 A graduate of the school who now works in the struggling construction business, he wouldn't say how much he gives to the athletic program, but it must be a pretty penny judging from his prime parking spot near Michigan Stadium.

 ``You have to start thinking about how much you give.
 You have to start thinking about everything,'' Adkins said. ``The auto industry here is in big trouble, and that affects my business and all kinds of other businesses.
 The first things you stop spending money on are the things you don't absolutely need.''